ebeldner/simple-qualtrics/README.md

 # simple-qualtrics
-Reverts Qualtrics' unusable and odd custom widgets for standard.
-Supports per-question javascript.
+Reverts Qualtrics' unusable and odd custom UI widgets for standard radio buttons, checkboxes, etc. Supports per-question javascript.

 Include or link to:
 * <a href="./prototype.css">prototype.css</a>